tanishananda1107/dealfinder.tj/README.md

 1. Go to `chrome://extensions/` in your Chrome browser.
 2. Enable **Developer Mode** (top-right toggle).
 3. Click **"Load unpacked"**.
-4. Select the project folder named `Ext`.
+4. Select the project folder named `Front`.

-Once loaded, click the extension icon in the toolbar to open the DealFinder sidebar.
+Once loaded, click the extension icon in the toolbar to open the Smart Dealfinder sidebar.

 ---